Forget Spotify Wrapped: This AI skewers your streaming music tastes

 Well, then you’re going to love this bot the people at The Pudding put together.
 Instead of some snooty human wanting to “educate” you on appropriate musical tastes, you can now let an AI simply tear those tastes down.
 The AI-powered “Judge Your Spotify” bot goes through your Spotify history before summarily launching a verbal assault on your pathetic tastes.
 If you’ve ever used the snarky weather app, Carrot Weather, this bot is that meets Spotify Wrapped.

 You can use the bot by going here and logging into your Spotify account when asked.
 Then be prepared for a barrage of put-downs.
-But do keep in mind that the bot has apparently been much more popular than expected–thus its creator acknowledging it’s crashing a lot right now, but they hope to have a fix by tomorrow.
-In the meantime, you can pursue the following tweets featuring the roasts the “Judge Your Spotify” bot has already released on people.
+But do keep in mind that the bot has apparently been more popular than expected–thus its creator acknowledging it’s crashing a lot right now, but they hope to have a fix by tomorrow.
+In the meantime, you can peruse the following tweets featuring the roasts the “Judge Your Spotify” bot has already unleashed on people.

 — CK (@mirths_monsters) December 23, 2020